PastorGL/OneRing/COMPOSE.md

 `-o` path to the composed output config file, in `.ini` format by default.
 For JSON output use `.json` extension.

 `-F` perform a Full Compose, if this switch is given.
-Resulting `task.tee.outputs` will only contain same outputs as the very last config in the chain, otherwise it'll contain outputs from all merged tasks.
+Resulting `task.output` will only contain same outputs as the very last config in the chain, otherwise it'll contain outputs from all merged tasks.